Our Mission Statement

 We believe that, in due time, Jesus will return to render final judgment on each person.
 Thus we look forward to the gathering of all God’s people in a new world where God’s kingdom will be manifested in all its fullness.

 We believe that all of life is designed to bring us closer to God, giving him glory and bringing us joy.
 We invite you to join us in this journey.
 Amen.

 James & Sarah Chan came to faith in God in Hongkong and China and now have two children.
-James worked in medical research in Australia & the US before moving to university administration.
-Sarah is a homemaker and diligent Bible student and teacher, and works part-time at a local charity.
+James worked in medical research in Australia and the US before moving to university administration.
+Sarah is a homemaker, diligent Bible student and teacher, and works part-time at a local charity.
 Together, James & Sarah have dedicated themselves to serve as part of our Chinese Ministry and the Ministry for Youth Discipleship.

-Francis & Christine Hooi were raised in Australia and are now parents of two children.
-Francis is a corporate manager while Christine has enjoyed stints in medical research and being a fulltime mum, and now works in a Christian school.
-Francis chairs our congregational meetings and coordinates our Discovery Groups – our small groups ministry.
+Francis & Christine Hooi were raised in Australia and are parents of two children.
+Francis is a corporate manager.
+Christine has enjoyed stints in medical research and being a fulltime mum, and now works in a Christian school.
+Francis chairs our congregational meetings and coordinates our Discovery Groups – our small groups ministry

 The Belmore Road church traces its beginnings to 1968 when a group of Christians from the West Heidelberg Church of Christ rented the YMCA hall in Balwyn North to start a new congregation, the Balwyn Church of Christ.
 Later, a Presbyterian church building at the corner of Belmore Road and Rostrevor Parade (our current premises) was purchased for $22,000.
 On Sunday, 24 August 1969, the fledgling congregation had its first worship assembly in the new premises.
 With that came a new name: Belmore Road Church of Christ.